DennisSchenkel/sessionminds-backend/README.md

 The following modules, libraries and plugins have been used.<br>

-- AllAuth (For user uthentication)
+- AllAuth (For user authentication)
 - Black (Code formatter for Python)
 - Cloudinary (Cloud storage for images)
 - Flake8 (Python linter for formatting conventions)